Atmosphere of Earth: Density and mass

-The density of air at sea level is about 1.2 kg/m3 (1.2 g/L, 0.0012 g/cm3).
+The density of air at sea level is about 1.29 kg/m3 (1.29 g/L, 0.00129 g/cm3).
 Density is not measured directly but is calculated from measurements of temperature, pressure and humidity using the equation of state for air (a form of the ideal gas law).
 Atmospheric density decreases as the altitude increases.
 This variation can be approximately modeled using the barometric formula.
 More sophisticated models are used to predict the orbital decay of satellites.

 The average mass of the atmosphere is about 5 quadrillion (5×10^15) tonnes or 1/1,200,000 the mass of Earth.
 According to the American National Center for Atmospheric Research, "The total mean mass of the atmosphere is 5.1480×10^18 kg with an annual range due to water vapor of 1.2 or 1.5×10^15 kg, depending on whether surface pressure or water vapor data are used; somewhat smaller than the previous estimate.
 The mean mass of water vapor is estimated as 1.27×10^16 kg and the dry air mass as 5.1352 ±0.0003×10^18 kg."

-Tabulated properties

-Table of physical and thermal properties of air at atmospheric pressure:

 Optical properties

 Solar radiation (or sunlight) is the energy Earth receives from the Sun.
 Earth also emits radiation back into space, but at longer wavelengths that humans cannot see.
-Part of the incoming and emitted radiation is absorbed or reflected by the atmosphere.
-In May 2017, glints of light, seen as twinkling from an orbiting satellite a million miles away, were found to be reflected light from ice crystals in the atmosphere.
+As energy propagates through the atmosphere, it is impacted by the process of radiative transfer.
+That is, some of the incoming and emitted radiation is subject to absorption, emission, and scattering by the atmosphere.
+Another portion of the incident energy is reflected, with the two most important atmospheric reflectors being dust and clouds.
+Depending on the properties of the aerosol, clouds can reflect up to 70% of the incident radiation.
+Globally, clouds reflect 20% of the incoming energy, contributing two thirds of the planet's total albedo.
+In May 2017, glints of light, seen as twinkling from an orbiting satellite a million miles away, were found to be reflected light from ice crystals in the troposphere.